nye17/javelin/README.rst

 #. `Scipy <http://scipy.org>`_ (>0.1)
 #. `Matplotlib <http://matplotlib.sourceforge.net/>`_ (>1.0)

-We strongly recommend that you have ``Lapack`` and ``Atlas`` library installed in the system, although they are not necessary.
-It requires no extra effort to install them as many systems either come with LAPACK and BLAS pre-installed (MAC), or have them conveniently in software repositories (Linux distributions).
+We strongly recommend that you have the ``Lapack`` and ``Atlas`` libraries installed on the system, although they are not necessary.
+It requires no extra effort to install them, as many systems either come with LAPACK and BLAS pre-installed (MAC), or have them conveniently in software repositories (Linux distributions).
+They provide native support for fast solving linear systems inside JAVELIN, otherwise JAVELIN will simply install a subset of the the ``Lapack`` source from scratch.

 Installation